franciscomesquitaAI/franciscomesquitaAI.github.io/index.md

 <span class="fa fa-briefcase about-icon">
 </span>
 **I'm currently looking for a job in Machine Learning and Data Science field**.
 I've worked as a Machine Learning engineer and researcher at the University of Maia and as a full stack web developer at the Pedro Nunes Institute.
-I've also had experience as a invited assistant professor at the Polytechnic of Coimbra.
+I've also had experience as a invited assistant professor at the Polytechnic of Coimbra. <ins>You can see my resume **<a href="https://franciscomesquitaai.github.io/curriculum" style="color: inherit;">here</ins></a>**.

 <span class="fa fa-book-open about-icon">
 </span>